Always up-to-date draft is located here.

 Transaction block is based on a zkSNARK that proves proper update of the sparse Merkle tree.
 It has the following public inputs:

-• Merkle tree root of the transactions tree of the applied block.
+state. - Merkle tree root of the transactions tree of the applied block.

-• Total collected fee
+- Total collected fee

 Internally the following is proved per application of one transaction:

-• Using the Merkle proof internal states of the two leafs updated by the transaction are proved for the old state
+old state height + 1 = new state height) - Using the Merkle proof internal states of the two leafs updated by the transaction are proved for the old

-• good up to height field of the transaction should be greater than or equal to the new state height
+good up to heightfield of the transaction should be greater than or equal to thenew state height - new Merkle tree root is recalculated

-• total fee is updated
+total feeis updated

 Procesure is repeated for the set of transactions, followed by calculation of the block Merkle tree root and the new state from the balances Merkle tree root and the applied block number.